TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/004 Design Time Factory Class.md

 The point of that command is to see what SQL script is generated, based on your current DbContext, if we were to create a migration, e.g. build the database.

 It will fail.
 That's fine, this is what we currently expect.\
-It should fail with an error message about one of your entities needing a primary key:
+It will fail with an error message about one of your entities needing a primary key:

 "...
 The exception 'The entity type 'VeaEvent' requires a primary key to be defined ..."

+Or with a message about not being able to find a suitable constructor:

+"...The exception 'No suitable constructor was found for entity type '...'..."

 If you get this message, all is good for now.